Ruger 10/22: 10/22 Target

 Target shooting model with heavy 20" bull barrel with no iron sights.

 10/22 Target Lite

 Introduced in 2018 the Target Lite is similar to the Target model but with a laminate thumbhole stock.

 10/22 Compact

 Compact rifle with 16.12" barrel.

 10/22 Tactical

 A model with 16.12" fitted with a flash suppressor.
-Also offered with 16.12" heavy target barrel with Hogue OverMolded stock fitted with bipod.
+Also offered with 16.12" heavy target barrel with Hogue OverMolded stock fitted with a bipod.

 10/22 Competition

 The 10/22 Competition rifle has a hard-coat anodized, CNC-machined receiver made from heat-treated and stress relieved 6061-T6511 aluminum.
 The receiver incorporates a rear cleaning port and an integral, optics-ready 30 MOA Picatinny rail.
 The rifle also has an enhanced semi-auto chamber, BX-Trigger, heat-treated and nitrided CNC-machined match bolt, 16-1/8" cold hammer-forged bull free-floating barrel which is fluted to reduce weight and dissipate heat and is also threaded with a 1/2"-28 pattern to accommodate the included muzzle brake or other barrel accessories.